seansfkelley/seansfkelley.github.io/_drafts/limits-of-abstraction.md

 tags: programming
 ---

-TODO: add one more link for horrible types

 TODO: add a link to that horrible Vision story about the application to end all applications

 I mentioned in a code review for some framework-y code recently that the author should be careful to avoid accidentally reinventing [Redux](https://redux.js.org), which is a library I love to hate.
 During this review, I was struck by a thought and finally able to articulate why I don't like Redux: